Last updated on September 21st, 2018 at 03:12 pm

 There are only 5 rooms which make this place really a boutique and luxurious accommodation.
 I had a bungalow with a view to the valley, something I will remember for a long long time.

-Mandira Craig Appin have plenty of activities on offer, including a 2 hour trekking through the fields for a morning, or afternoon, tea at the other cottages they own.
+Mandira Craig Appin has plenty of activities on offer, including a 2-hour trekking through the fields for a morning, or afternoon, tea at the other cottages they own.

 The hotel is located 10 minutes drive from Hatton town.

 This is probably the most famous province for a tea plantation trip.
-It is reachable by both car and train (Nanu Oya Railway Station), again a unique trip 2.5 hours south from Kandy.
+It is reachable by both car and train (Nanu Oya Railway Station), again a unique trip 2.5 hours south of Kandy.